danielyxie/bitburner/doc/source/netscript/netscriptformulasapi.rst

 The formulas API allow you to gain insight into the inner workings of the game.
 These functions will allow you to make more informed decision.

+The formulas API is unlocked in BitNode-5.
+If you are in BitNode-5, you will automatically gain access to this API.
+Otherwise, you must have Source-File 5-1 in order to use this API in other BitNodes.
+Additionally, some functions need another source file level 1 to use.

 All of these function cost 0 GB of ram to use.
-All these function require Source-File 5-1 but some additionally need another source file level 1 to use.

 basic formulas
 --------------

-These functions are under the ``formulas.basic.`` name space and available as soon as you acquire Source-File 5-1
+These functions are under the ``formulas.basic.`` name space and available as soon as you enter BitNode-5 or acquire Source-File 5-1.

 .. toctree::
     calculateSkill() <formulasapi/basic/calculateSkill>